How much does business insurance cost and how can you save money?

 Excess levels: A policy’s excess is the money you pay every time you make an insurance claim.
 The lower your excess, the higher your premiums are.
 Increasing your excess can result in lower premiums, but if you make a lot of claims, it could cost you more money overall.

 Size and scale of your business: Insurers assess your annual turnover, contracts and number of employees to calculate how much risk you face.
-A big business with a lot of employees usually attracts higher premiums than an SME, because it faces more risks.
+A big business with a lot of employees usually attracts higher premiums than a start up, because it faces more risks.
 Location matters, too.
 As do things like whether your employees regularly travel or if you have premises in high-risk areas.

 Claims history: A business with a history of frequent claims is typically charged more for insurance coverage than one that has made no claims.